meirmany/365Scores-Assignment/Task-2/README.md

    It uses a pre-configured view that filters resources by a specific tag (e.g., `ENV`).
 The output is saved to `filtered_aws_resources.json`.

 2. **Services Enrichment (`detailed_services.py`):**
-   This script reads the filtered output from Phase 1 and, for each resource (currently for EC2, RDS, and S3),
+   This script reads the filtered output from Phase 1 and, for each service (currently for EC2, RDS, and S3, but you may add other services as needed),
    retrieves detailed information using service-specific AWS API calls.
 The enriched results are saved to `detailed_aws_services.json`.

 ---